web-platform-tests/rfcs/rfcs/wptserve_py3.md

 For reference, here is how some popular Python libraries deal with HTTP headers:

 *   [Werkzeug](https://werkzeug.palletsprojects.com/en/1.0.x/datastructures/#werkzeug.datastructures.Headers) (the library used by Flask) always takes and returns `str` by default, unless ``as_bytes`` is True.
 If `bytes` is given to the getter, it will be encoded using latin-1 (see the changelog for v0.9).
 This is effectively Option A with the optional setters and getters.
-*   [Requests](https://requests.readthedocs.io/en/master/api/#behavioural-changes) enforces “native stringsâ (`str`) almost everywhere.
+*   [Requests](https://requests.readthedocs.io/en/master/api/#behavioural-changes) enforces “native strings” (`str`) almost everywhere.
 It uses UTF-8 instead of latin-1 to automatically encode keys (header names), but the encoding doesn’t quite matter here because HTTP header names are supposed to be ASCII.